-With one out, Vance Law singled and John Milner walked.
+With one out in the opening frame, Vance Law singled and John Milner walked.
 Mike Easler scored Law on an RBI single, and Dale Berra hit a two-run double to give the Pirates a 3-0 lead.

-Pittsburgh bounced back with two runs in the top of the sixth, but Pirate reliever John Taylor gave up five runs to Chicago in the bottom of the inning, including a three-run home run by Harold Baines.
+Pittsburgh bounced back with two runs in the top of the sixth, but Pirate reliever John Taylor gave up five runs to Chicago in the bottom of the inning, including a three-run home run by future Hall of Famer Harold Baines.

 Both teams shuffled their lineups considerably throughout the contest, and Chicago even sent bullpen coach Art Kusnyer in as a pinch runner.
 Kusnyer scored the team’s eighth and final run in the bottom of the ninth on a Pittsburgh error.